Feeling stressed about...

-If you’re struggling in your coursework or feeling overwhelmed by studying, before you withdraw, reach out to your instructor to discuss your difficulties and your progress, Also, talk with your advisor to see what your options may be, including staying in the class, withdrawing, requesting an incomplete or taking the class pass/fail, if that’s an option for that specific course.
+If you’re struggling in your coursework or feeling overwhelmed by studying, before you withdraw, reach out to your instructor to discuss your difficulties and your progress.
+Also, talk with your advisor to see what your options may be, including staying in the class, or possibly withdrawing.

 Need Advising Help

 Contact the Academic Success Center for tutoring (drop-in, scheduled and e-tutoring) as well as to receive study tips, academic coaching and supplemental instruction — personalized for your needs.
 Our mission is to empower students to become independent learners through engaging support programs through a strong academic support experience.
 Services included tutoring, testing, supplemental instruction, the Writing Center, Student Accessibility Services and more!

 If you’re considering withdrawing because of financial concerns or due to a change in your family’s household income, Kent State Ashtabula is here to help and can find possible solutions and options for your situation.
 You may be eligible for COVID-19 EMERGENCY RESOURCES